Names Don't Matter: Symbol-Invariant Transformer for Open-Vocabulary Learning: Introduction

-Crucially, this architectural design yields a provable guarantee of invariance: the model's outputs are identical for any pair of alpha-equivalent inputs, achieving alpha-equivalence by construction.
-Empirically, we demonstrate that the proposed architecture improves open-vocabulary generalization across symbolic reasoning tasks.
-In particular, on LTL witness generation, our method not only outperforms existing baselines but also substantially surpasses GPT-5.2, highlighting the effectiveness of an explicit symbol-invariant inductive bias in domains involving alpha-equivalence.
+We propose a \textbf{Symbol-Invariant Transformer} that achieves \textit{exact invariance} to token renaming by design rather than by statistical encouragement.
+The architecture maintains parallel embedding streams, one per interchangeable token, processed by shared Transformer layers, yielding a provable guarantee that alpha-equivalent inputs always produce corresponding outputs.

 We summarize our main contributions as follows: \begin{itemize}[itemsep=-3pt,topsep=-1pt,leftmargin=12pt] \item \textbf{Architecture}.
-We propose a novel symbol-invariant Transformer architecture with an aggregated attention mechanism.
-Our method introduces only a small number of additional hyperparameters, can be implemented as a lightweight modification to standard Transformer encoder–decoder architectures, and is compatible with existing generalization techniques such as length-generalizing positional encodings~\citep{treepos}. \item \textbf{Theory}.
-Our architecture provides a formal guarantee of invariance to alpha-renaming, ensuring alpha-equivalence by construction. \item \textbf{Empirics}.
+We propose a novel symbol-invariant Transformer with parallel embedding streams (one per interchangeable token) combined through an aggregated attention mechanism.
+Our method introduces only a small number of additional hyperparameters and can be implemented as a lightweight modification to standard Transformer encoder--decoder architectures.
+It's even possible to convert an existing vanilla Transformer model into our architecture with minimal fine-tuning. \item \textbf{Theory}.
+Our architecture provides a formal guarantee of invariance to variable renaming: the model's outputs are identical for any pair of alpha-equivalent inputs, ensuring alpha-equivalence by construction. \item \textbf{Empirics}.
 We validate the approach on open-vocabulary symbolic reasoning tasks, demonstrating strong generalization and state-of-the-art performance, including outperforming GPT-5.2 on LTL witness generation. \end{itemize}